A: Descriptions of a job and an execution plan are as follows:

 A: The topic may have been created in a beta or other testing environment, therefore creating inconsistent consumption data of some consumer groups.
 Please submit a ticket indicating the corresponding topic and Consumer ID to MQ for troubleshooting.

 A: Yes, however, the “Save Log” option must be enabled when the cluster is created.
 The log location is: Execution Plan List > Running Log > Execution Log > View Job List > Job List > View Job Worker Instance.

 CREATE EXTERNAL TABLE storage_log(content STRING) PARTITIONED BY (ds STRING)

 Time taken: 0.3 seconds

-There is no data in the created external table.
+No data is in the created external table.

-In the preceding example, Hive will not automatically associate the partitions directory of the specified directory.
-You need to associate it manually.
+In the preceding example, Hive does not automatically associate the partitions directory of the specified directory.
+You must associate it manually.
 For example:

 alter table storage_log add partition(ds=123); OK